firesim/firesim/docs/FireSim-Basics.rst

 -------------------------------------

-The tutorials that follow this page will guide you through the complete flow for getting an example FireSim simulation up and running using AWS EC2 F1.
+The tutorials that follow this page will guide you through the complete flow for getting an example FireSim simulation up and running using AWS EC2 F1 or an on-premises setup.
 At the end of this tutorial, you'll have a simulation that simulates a single quad-core Rocket Chip-based node with a 4 MB last level cache, 16 GB DDR3, and no NIC.
 After this, you can continue to a tutorial that shows you how to simulate